MartaLourido/todo-list-java/README.md

 2. Open the code in the IDE of your choice or use the terminal

-3. In the IDE start the code from the Main.java class

-4. Run the project
+4. Run the project from the Main class

 5. You can now view tasks, add new tasks, delete tasks and save tasks.